-AUTHORITY The Rivers and Harbors Act of 1894 as

-amended and supplemented (33 U.S. C. 1)

-PRINCIPAL Provide the Corps of Engineers with PURPOSE information for contact of the response information for contact of the responsible person applying for and/or receiving a Shoreline Management permit.
+AUTHORITY The Rivers and Harbors Act of 1894 as amended and supplemented (33 U.S. C. 1) PRINCIPAL PURPOSE Provide the Corps of Engineers with information for contact of the responsible person applying for and/or receiving a Shoreline Management permit.
 The description of the activity is needed to assure conditions of the permit requirements are met.

-ROUTINE USES The information on this application is

-used in considering the issuance of shoreline management permits on Corps of Engineers projects.
+ROUTINE USES The information on this application is used in considering the issuance of shoreline management permits on Corps of Engineers projects.
 This information is collected and maintained at project offices and is used as basis for issuing permits.
 It provides auditing information for this program which has financial invovlement.
 DISCLOSURE Disclosure of information is voluntary.
 However, failure to provide the requested information will preclude the issuance of a Shoreline Management permit.